Considerations for Designing Product Packaging

 Uses of PET

 PET sees many uses across a wide range of industries.
 One of the most common uses for PET plastic is in the packaging of retail products.
-PET packaging is a popular choice among many manufacturers because it’s lightweight, strong, and environmentally-friendly.
+PET packaging is a popular choice among many manufacturers because it’s lightweight, strong, and environmentally-friendly relative to some other plastic options.
 There are no limits to the size or type of products that one can package using PET plastic.
 PET packaging utilizes easy to fold creases, so you can mold it into virtually any shape to accommodate the dimensions of the product within.
 Beauty products commonly utilize PET packaging since many beauty products rely heavily on design and color to entice consumers.
 Utilizing clear PET packaging allows the consumer an unobstructed view of the products within, thereby increasing their trust in the product and the company.

 At Printex Transparent Packaging, we offer a wide range of PET packaging options for clear plastic folding boxes and acetate product packaging.
 You can customize all our offerings to fit your company’s individual specifications.
 Contact our team to learn more about how PET packaging can help protect and display your products.